ircv3/ircv3-specifications/core/sts-3.3.md

 According to the client's last information at the time of disconnection the policy is still valid, so it reschedules the expiration to occur in 2592000 seconds from the time of disconnection.

+### Enabling an STS preload policy

+A client securely connects to a server, which advertises an STS policy and opts in to preload lists.

+    Secure Client: CAP LS 302
+           Server: CAP * LS :draft/sts=duration=2592000,preload